-“I am the only female A level physics student in my school… This feeling of being seen as “other” made it difficult to make friends so I didn’t have anyone I could discuss the work with or partner up with for practicals.
+“I am the only female A-level physics student in my school… This feeling of being seen as “other” made it difficult to make friends so I didn’t have anyone I could discuss the work with or partner up with for practicals.
 I also felt pressure to speak up whenever someone said anything sexist or homophobic as I knew no one else would, which was exhausting.
 Luckily, my physics teachers are really supportive.
-They encouraged me at GCSE to take part in events, like the BPhO and work experience, which made me choose to take it at A level.”
+They encouraged me at GCSE to take part in events, like the British Physics Olympiad (BPhO) and work experience, which made me choose to take it at A-level.”

 “Outside of the classroom my friends and family are incredibly supportive, and my teachers have always been encouraging, however sometimes I feel alienated by members of the class.
 Many of them also use homophobic language when talking to other students, which is uncomfortable for the few LGBT members of class, including me.”

 “I am autistic, which may explain why I was passionate about maths and physics from a young age.
 I was bullied for it… [My] school based its teaching model on student-to-student learning.
 This meant I was often the only girl in the group.
 I was ignored, ridiculed and dismissed.
 The boys also had graphic conversations about sex and porn that made me incredibly uncomfortable and turned the classroom into a hostile environment… Luckily, I decided to leave the sixth form in year 13.
 I had a great experience in year 13 at my new school.
 I got A*A*A* in physics, maths and further maths.”